dvoeverything/RUST/README.md

         let array = [1, 2 ,3];
         // {:?} or {:#?} format specifier uses
-        // Debug trait of the array which is used to print arrays in a concise and readable format println!("{:?}", my_array);
+        // Debug trait of the array which is used to print arrays in a concise and readable format , because println!("{:?}", my_array);
         println!("{:#?}", my_array);
 - Repeat expession